Barcelona, a Gothic and Modernist marvel on the Mediterranean Sea, is a city well known for its quirky, cosmopolitan, cool character.

 Architect Francisco de Paula del Villar was the first one commissioned to design the church.
 Construction of the crypt of the church was begun on March 19, 1882, following Villar’s design.

-It wasn’t until 1883 when Antoní Gaudí started working on the project.
+It wasn’t until 1883 that Antoní Gaudí started working on the project.
 On March 18, 1883, Villar retired from the project, and Gaudí assumed responsibility for its design, which he changed radically.

-Still today, the basilica is unfinished, but even as an active construction site, Gaudi’s design is one of the most awe-inspiring spaces in the entire city.
+Today, the basilica is still unfinished, but even as an active construction site, Gaudi’s design is one of the most awe-inspiring spaces in the entire city.

-When visiting the Sagrada Family, I highly recommend buying the skip-the-line pass as it’s always fully booked weeks in advance.
+When visiting the Sagrada Familia, I highly recommend buying the skip-the-line pass as it’s always fully booked weeks in advance.

-So that is a quick glimpse at Barcelona’s interesting facts.
-If you want to discover more about the city, I recommend checking out Viator’s tours to get an in-depth look at what makes this city so wonderful!
+So, that was a quick tour of some of the most interesting and lesser-known facts about Barcelona.
+If you want to discover more about the city, I recommend checking out Viator’s tours to get an in-depth look at what makes it so wonderful!

 Additionally, save money on accommodation by checking these Barcelona hotel deals on Booking.com.